SystemsApproach/private5g/core.rst

 from base station to base station within that Core's geographic region, and forwarding packets to/from the UE.

-There is one other issue worth highlighting.
-The odds of someone trying to "call" or "text" a UE that corresponds to an IoT device, drone, camera, or robot are virtually zero.
+There are two other observations about mobility and addressing worth highlighting.
+First, the odds of someone trying to "call" or "text" a UE that corresponds to an IoT device, drone, camera, or robot are virtually zero.
 It is the IP address assigned to each UE (by the local Mobile Core) that is used to *locate* (route packets to) the UE.
-In this context, the IMSI plays exactly the same role in a physical RAN as an ethernet address plays in a LAN, and the Mobile Core serves exactly the same purpose as any access router.
+In this context, the IMSI plays exactly the same role in a physical RAN as an 802.11 address plays in a LAN, and the Mobile Core behaves just like any access router.

+Second, whether a device connects to a RAN or WiFi, it is automatically assigned a new IP address any time it moves from one wireless coverage domain to another.
+Even in the RAN case, ongoing calls are dropped whenever a device moves between instantiations of the Mobile Core (i.e., mobility is supported only *within* the region served by a given Mobile Core).
+But this is typically not a problem for either RAN or WiFi because mobile devices are typically clients requesting service; they just start making requests with their new IP address.

 5.2 Functional Components
 -------------------------